andreasxp/poly/README.md

 	pmr_delete<Base>>::type>;
 ```
 `unique` is a policy for `poly` that disallows copying.
 When instantiated with this policy, `poly` is not CopyConstructible nor CopyAssignable.
-`unique` is destructor-permissive: if no virtual destructor was provided, this policy guarantees that the object will be destructed properly and without memory leaks.
+If the base class does not have a virtual destructor, `unique` will raise a compiler error on `operator()` call to prevent memory leaks.
 ### `deep`
 ```c++
 template <class Base>